omcodedthis/EnvGPT/README.md

 * Added support for Image Generation from text prompts if specified.

-* Added sentiment analysis for articles / text queried by the user (See branch `yet-to-be-pushed`).
+* Added sentiment analysis for articles or text queried by the user (See branch `yet-to-be-pushed`).

 * Added support for Speech Generation from text prompts if specified (See branch `yet-to-be-pushed`).